sematext/docs/docs/integration/kafka.md

 ### Producer error rate anomaly

-This alert rule continuously monitors the error rate of Kafka producers, identifying anomalies in the rate at which producer records encounter errors during message sending.
+This alert rule continuously monitors the error rate of Kafka producers, detecting anomalies in the rate at which producer records encounter errors during message sending.
 When anomalies are detected, it triggers a warning (WARN priority).
 The minimum delay between consecutive alerts triggered by this alert rule is set to 10 minutes.

 Suppose a Kafka producer typically sends messages without getting errors, but due to network issues or limited resources, the errror rate of producer records suddenly spikes.
 When this happens, the alert rule checks for anomalies in the error rate of producer records over the last 10 minutes and upon detecting an anomaly it triggers a warning.